Table of Contents

 If you're frustrated with the garden damage from these critters and wondering how to deal with ground squirrels in the garden, let's talk...

-Squirrel Prevention
+Ground Squirrel Prevention

-the best option for dealing with ground squirrels in your garden to not let them get into your garden in the first place.
+The best option for dealing with ground squirrels in your garden to not let them get into your garden in the first place.

-Squirrel-Proof Fencing
+Squirrel-Proof Garden Fencing

 I've seen smart fencing, designs involving a chain-link fence, with a layer of chicken wire at the bottom to keep out the smaller critters, and then a layer of black plastic buried a couple feet underground and extending a couple feet up the fence.